pygame/pygame/docs/reST/ref/examples.rst

    A simple movie player that plays an ``MPEG`` movie in a Pygame window.
 It showcases the :mod:`pygame.movie` module.
 The window adjusts to the size of the movie image.
-It is given a boarder to demonstrate that a movie can play autonomously in a sub- window.
+It is given a border to demonstrate that a movie can play autonomously in a sub- window.
 Also, the file is copied to a file like object to show that not just Python files can be used as a movie source.